Types of treatment for oesophageal cancer

 If you have high grade Barrett's oesophagus, you may have treatment using radio waves.
 Radio waves are a type of electrical energy.
 They make heat which destroys abnormal cells.
 This treatment is called radiofrequency ablation (RFA).
 Ablation means destroying completely.
 You may have it either on its own or after removal of the lining of your oesophagus (endoscopic mucosal resection or EMR).

 A tube with a camera (endoscope) is passed down your throat into your oesophagus.
 A small balloon or probe is then guided to the area of abnormal cells.
 You have a few quick pulses of electrical energy, which destroys the abnormal cells on the inside of your oesophagus.

-RFA may also be used after EMR for a very early stage oesophageal cancer.
+Doctors may also use radio frequency ablation after EMR for a very early stage oesophageal cancer.

 - As a treatment to try to prevent high grade Barrett's oesophagus developing into cancer, if you are unable to have an endoscopic mucosal resection (EMR) or surgery